-There are new ways of getting a car that don't require subjecting yourself to a long-term loan or even keeping it longer than you want to.
+There are new ways of getting a car that don't require subjecting yourself to a long-term loan or even keeping it longer than you choose to.

 Sure, it’s easy to understand why having a car might be advantageous during an economic downturn.
 But it’s another matter to actually absorb the cost of owning one when you’re struggling financially.
-After all, you’re looking at a five-figure sticker price—not to mention the strict credit requirements, demoralizing negotiation process, maintenance costs and multi-year contract.
+After all, you’re looking at a five-figure sticker price – not to mention the strict credit requirements, demoralizing negotiation process and high maintenance costs.

-Fortunately, there are subscription-style platforms that can give you access to a car without subjecting yourself to the commitment and debt that comes with actually owning it.
+Fortunately, there are subscription-style platforms that can give you access to a car without subjecting yourself to the inflexibility and debt that comes with actually owning it.

 Through these services, you can agree to an all-in-one monthly payment to achieve bundled services that might otherwise be offered piecemeal or at a premium.
-These services, like Fair, also offer the flexibility to cancel any time so you’re never locked into a commitment you can’t afford.
+These services, like Fair, also offer the flexibility to drive as long as you choose so you can help ensure that your car commitment matches your lifestyle.